GitGuardian/ggbridge/demo/README.md

   curl --proxy socks5h://proxy.gitguardian.internal:9180 https://vcs.client.internal
 ```

 Et voilà!
-The request is now routed through the **ggbirdge** proxy and the internal VCS DNS name is resolved by the proxy.
+The request is now routed through the **ggbridge** proxy and the internal VCS DNS name is resolved by the proxy.
 You should have the following JSON response for the VCS server:

 ```json
 {"message": "Welcome to the VCS server", "code": 200}